aaravindakshan/Powershell/README.md

-# The powershell script for OU Windows
+# The powershell script for Windows.